scotentSD/international/_posts/2020-03-26-Backend-Dashboard.md

 ---
 layout: post                # Don't change this from "post"
-title:          # Title to show on the page
+tlitle:          # Title to show on the page
 type: online                   # Chose from: lab, online, a11y, other, partner
 phase: alpha                 # chose from discovery, alpha, beta, live
 initials: LH & MK           # initials of person who did/uploaded the research